 Our laboratory director is a licensed engineer, with decades of experience performing field examinations of roofing and laboratory testing.
 The director prepares a laboratory report that describes the desaturation process in detail, remarks on the conditions observed on each sample, and discusses the test results.
 The laboratory report will include photographs that demonstrate the testing process from start to finish and specific conclusions on the analysis.

 Questions about desaturation?
-Please contact Jazmin Stone, Research Coordinator, for more information.
+Please contact Amber Farco, Research Coordinator, for more information.
 Call us at 800-527-0168 with questions.